metapolator/metapolator/working-UI-demo.md

 **local menu**: none

 ## masters column
 Stand-alone masters only; forget about master sequences and adjustment master (sequences).
 This saves us from a lot of exponential complexity, especially in the design spaces panel.
+There are also no clones.
+This means:

+* no adjustment master panel at all;
+* no interaction nor indications in the sequence column (first one); it can be left out or sit there as a dead column;
+* no sequence title item;
+* no Clone button.

 Simon and I will come up with a (picture) glimpse of things to come for the adjustment master list.
-It should be possible in this working UI demo to load one ufo and create a total of 5 masters out of it (width and height variations).

 ### local menu
 The local menu is as follows: